jkilleen15/oilapp/README.md

 // NEED TO CREATE UPDATE AND DELETE
 // IS UPDATE THE SAME AS EDIT???(RE: BONUS)

-* In the Route, create routes for getting all things, getting one thing by id, deleting one thing, updating one thing, and creating one thing
+* In the Route,
+X create routes for getting all things,
+X getting one thing by id,
+X deleting one thing,
+updating one thing, and
+X creating one thing

-* In the Controller, create functions for list,show,create,update,remove
+* In the Controller, create functions for list,show,create,remove(delete) update

 ## Points
 * When I yarn start, the web page loads with no errors - 10pts